The NHS constitutional values hub

 There are six values in the NHS Constitution, and by living these values we can ensure the best possible care for patients:

-You can watch an animation to explain each value by clicking on them, or by visiting this page [LINK TO SEPARATE PAGE WITH ALL 7 VIDEOS].
+You can watch an animation to explain each value by clicking on them, or by visiting this page [link to former page]

 Principles that guide the NHS

 The NHS provides a comprehensive service, available to all

 Access to NHS services is based on clinical need, not an individual’s ability to pay

 The NHS aspires to the highest standards of excellence and professionalism